Educational Benefit Application Information

 There are several ways that your children may be eligible for meals free of charge.

-- Your child can get free meals if your household income is within the free limits on the Federal Income Guidelines.
+- Your child can receive free meals if your household income is within the free limits on the Federal Income Guidelines.

 - Foster children are categorically eligible for free meal benefits.
 An application is not needed yet there does need to be documentation of status by a state or local entity familiar with the child's status.
 However, a change in the regulation states that foster children may be included in the household application as part of the household size.